Home / Resources / Point of View

 The pattern is older than the technology

 Railroads, telephones, light bulbs, electricity, automobiles, and personal computers all faced doubt and resistance before they became part of everyday life.
-Each was once described as dangerous, useless, or both.
 The telephone was dismissed by Britain's chief post office engineer in 1878.
 The light bulb was called "a conspicuous failure" by a leading technologist in 1879.
+We are watching the same pattern with AI, at higher speed.
+Adoption factors, in order: perceived risk and benefit, trust in the institutions building it, knowledge about the innovation, and cultural context.

 Key takeaways